Does New Siding Increase Home Value?

 While the answer is generally ‘yes’ to the question “does siding increase home value,” just how much depends on which product you choose.
 Costs vary depending on your location, the type and quality of material, house size and shape, and whether existing siding must be removed.

-Continue reading to compare costs, advantages, and drawbacks of different options so you can increase home value with new siding that meets your needs, style, and budget.
+Continue reading to compare the costs, advantages, and drawbacks of different options so you can increase home value with new siding that meets your needs, style, and budget.

 Vinyl